Of Igloos and Ice-sculptures

 “How can I become that!?
 How do I get there!?
 Will I ever get there!?
 Is this the right path that I’m following!?”

-For the longest time these questions haunted me.
-I tried and tried and struggled to get to that point where I could intuitively navigate things just like my seniors at the time, who were all so so good at these things and were so willing to, and did, teach me so much of the science behind it.
+For the longest time, these questions haunted me.
+I tried and tried and struggled to get to that point where I could intuitively navigate things just like my seniors at the time, who were all so good at these things and were so willing to, and did, teach me so much of the science behind it.

 Then I got over it